Rash023/Authentication-Authorization/READme.md

 # Authentication-Auhtorization

-Authentication and authorization system for users using JWT token and bcrypt password encryption with
+Authentication and authorization system for users, using JWT token and bcrypt password encryption with
 <br>
 Protected routes for user specific roles.